Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Introduction

-\textbf{Matrix multiplication with full-range input operands.} Prior incoherent PTCs pose range limitations on operands.
-At least one of the operands is limited to be only non-negative due to their intrinsic magnitude/intensity modulation and detection mechanism.
-However, Transformers require full-range matrix multiplications.
-The absence of full range support often requires decomposing full-range operands into differences of non-negative operands $(X_+-X_-)(Y_+-Y_-)$ and processing $X_+Y_+$, $X_+Y_-$, $X_-Y_+$, and $X_-Y_-$ separately~\cite{NP_DAC2021_Sunny, NP_arxiv2023_anderson} with additional accumulation steps, incurring $2$-$4\times$ hardware cost compared to one that supports full-range operands.
+\textbf{Matrix multiplication with full-range input operands.} Transformers require full-range matrix multiplications as activations are not constrained to non-negative only.
+However, prior incoherent PTCs, such as MRR bank, pose range limitations on operands.
+At least one of the operands is limited to be non-negative as their computation is based on light intensity modulation (non-negative only).
+The absence of full range support often requires decomposing full-range operands into differences of non-negative operands $(X_+-X_-)(Y_+-Y_-)$ and processing $X_+Y_+$, $X_+Y_-$, $X_-Y_+$, and $X_-Y_-$ separately~\cite{NP_DAC2021_Sunny, NP_arxiv2023_anderson} with extra accumulation steps, incurring $> 2$-$4\times$ extra hardware cost compared to one with full-range~support.
+Since the modulation/DAC cost of inputs is doubled, this will eliminate the advantages gained from amortizing DAC and dynamic modulation costs associated with weight-static dataflow.